cppitems/cppitems/items/006/item.md

   };                                      //
 };
 ```
-These special member functions are available implicitly depending on the "class anatomy" of a user-defined type (see all the rules above).
+These special member functions are available implicitly depending on the "anatomy" of a user-defined type (see all the rules above).
 If a special member function is not implicitly available for a class, it is defined as *deleted*, otherwise it is *declared* and will be generated by the compiler as *inline public member* of the class.

 The user can force generation for any of the special member function like this: